WonderificEntertainment/CCtoHou/README.md

 ## Houdini HDA Information

-This repo contains the Limited Commercial Use Houdini Digital Asset (HDA).
+This repository includes the Limited Commercial Use Houdini Digital Asset (HDA).

-Beginning with the first v1.0 production-ready release, this project will also be published on [Orbolt](https://www.orbolt.com/) for free in order to provide an unrestricted HDA.
+Starting with the first v1.0 production-ready release, the project will also be made available for free on [Orbolt](https://www.orbolt.com/), offering an unrestricted version of the HDA.

 ## Setup Instructions